liabifano/humans-of-paris-1900/README.md

 ## Project Structure
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── Makefile           <- Makefile with commands like `make populate-db` or `make run` ├── data               <- raw data collected from gallica api ├── notebooks          <- Jupyter notebooks.
+Data exploration.
-    ├── data
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
-    ├── src                <- Source code for use in this project, mainly with the visualization
+    ├── requirements.txt   <- Python requirements to build the virtual environment ├── Dockerfile         <- To deploy the application.
+Different python versions and special dependencies ├── humans_of_paris    <- source code for use in this project, mainly with the app and web interface ├── app             <- Web Application with data model and views ├── migrations  <- Data Model and Data Migrations ├── scripts     <- Script to collect, treat and populate the tables ├── templates   <- HTML, CSS and javascripts responsible for Frontend